A Generalized Hosmer-Lemeshow Goodness-of-Fit Test for a Family of Generalized Linear Models: Simulation Results and Application

 \subsubsection{Large Models}

 The null distribution of the naive generalized HL test statistic, $\widehat{C}_G^*$, is not well-approximated by the usual $\chi^2_{G-2}$ distribution in this particular setting with a finite sample size.
 The impact of the number of parameters on the estimated mean of the naive generalized HL test statistic can be seen in Figure \ref{fig:PoissonHLMeanDecrease}, where the $G-2$ degrees of freedom approximation for this test deteriorates as the model size grows, relative to the sample size.
 This adverse effect is less pronounced with a larger sample size.
 The estimated type 1 error rates are omitted, but they steadily decrease for the naive generalized HL test from about 0.050 to 0.001 as $d$ grows from 1 to 50 with a sample size of 100, and down to 0.030 with a sample size of 500.
 Our proposed test does not seem to be affected by the number of parameters present in the model.
 Similar results were obtained for both tests with $G=50$, used to ensure that $G>d$.
+A parallel simulation was performed in the logistic regression setting, with details given in \cite{surjanovic2021improving}.